PushpanjaliY/Project/README/readme.txt

 To create the website, Create a new folder in the desktop and write all the codes needed in it.
 Then type in the brower localhost/folder_name.

-Index name of the website for our project: NITC Guest House.
+Home page of the website for our project (name): NITC Guest House.